CBHS Corporate Health | Aug 09, 2017

 Some of your first experiences with intimacy likely came from your parents.
 Indeed, family relationships are one of first ways people learn about emotional intimacy.
 Later in life, there are more opportunities to develop intimate relationships of different types with various different people.

 Men may have more difficulty with intimacy in their lives than women, largely due to cultural expectations of independence and self-reliance rather than emotional intelligence.
-Another challenge lies in confusing sex with intimacy, both of which can exist without the other.
 Although it may not be easy, challenging these cultural expectations and allowing more intimacy and trust into your relationship can only improve its quality over time.

 There are many different types of intimacy, and you may experience all or only some of the spectrum in your different relationships.
 Emotional intimacy is the ability to freely express your emotions to your partner – and vice versa – in a safe context that does not involve potential judgment or rejection.
-Physical intimacy involves touch and sex that is fulfilling for both parties.
 You can also experience intimacy across the intellectual, spiritual, work and parenting domains of your life, among other areas.

 Remember - everyone is different.
 Develop at your own pace, keep a record of how you're feeling, and focus on your successes!